ziginfo/Midas-MR-Chataigne-Module/README.md

 the Player-Functions for example are valid only for MR12
 and be aware that the available Channels and Busses etc are different regarding the model (MR-12 or 18; XR 12, 16, or 18) !

-### Updated to version 1.5
+### Updated to version 1.6
-Now we have Feedback from the MR/X-Air Console (Names and Fader-Levels etc)...
+Now we have Feedback from the MR/X-Air Console (Names and Fader-Levels, EQ, Mute, Dyn and Pan Status etc)...
 I probably will add some more in the future...
+Meters still do not work....

 "Listen to Feedback" in the Parameter-Field must be activated ! (it is "ON" by default when inserting a MR-Module)
 To initiate Feedback it may be necessary to hit the Sync-Button ("Click to update all") or send one of the Sync-Request-Actions (in the Action Menu "Requests")